Salmon Faverolles

 Originally bred in France to lay eggs for the Paris winter market, Faverolles are now listed as threatened with fewer than 5,000 chickens registered globally.
 The breed is named for the village of Faverolles, located in the Eure-et-Loire region just southwest of Paris.
 The Faverolles were imported into America in 1901.

-Hatching eggs are available year-around with nation-wide shipping available.
+Hatching eggs can be shipped nation-wide.
 Your ordered hatching eggs are collected on Saturday and/or Sunday, ship out on Monday and arrive at most U.S. addresses by Thursday.
 Live poultry – baby chicks and started pullets – are only offered to Wyoming poultry keepers due to the rural mail service.
+Baby chicks are available by pre-order, and hatch from March to May with in-state delivery or on-farm pickup available.

 Characteristics: Active, yet gentle.
 The breed sports a beard, muff, feathered legs and feet, and a fifth toe.
 Males are straw-colored with reddish brown and black markings.
 Females are a creamy white and salmon brown.